About

 Birth of the content

 For most of the articles, the workflow looks like this.
 First I think of something.
-It’s so vague that I can’t stop thinking about it.
+It’s so vague I can’t stop thinking about it.
 Now after wasting some time, the same wasted time haunts me and demands me to elaborate and work harder on the idea.
 “You can’t just let it go.
 What’s the point of thinking this much this whole time?”
 Then I think of ways to defend my absurd idea with some weak arguments (obviously).
 And just like that, something is created.

 Why did I start this website?

-I always wanted something like this, a place where I can unravel my thoughts and share them with people.
+I always wanted something like this, a place where I can unravel my thoughts and share them with people around the world.
 One day it got into my mind that starting a website like this will never go in vain.
 I will always adore this, and the sooner I do it, the better.
 This will give me a long term purpose and inspire me to see things clearly and with wonder.
 I can picture myself writing here when I am old.
 And even in those days when I am just sad and tired of everything and losing hope.
 The site exists because I was inspired and the same site will inspire me in return, like some self sustaining bi-directional reaction.

 Because after all, this whole site is a review of what mattered to me in my life.
 It would be really cool to see as I age.